Publishers Weekly Submission Guidelines

 Due to the volume of materials we receive, we ask that you not telephone to request information about titles submitted for review.
 If you would like to check on the arrival of review materials, please email Matia Burnett at email@example.com with a note listing the book title(s) that you submitted.
 If we have not received them, we will contact you.
 Please note that we cannot and do not supply information regarding whether or when a book will be reviewed.
 If a review of your book has not appeared in Publishers Weekly by the end of its publication month, it is safe to assume that the book has not been chosen for review.
 Please bear in mind that we are able to review only a fraction of the children's books that are published each season; because of space limitations, we have to be very selective.
 Sending a book to us by no means guarantees you a review.
 But we look forward to seeing your submissions.

-In 2013, we will be publishing up to 20 reviews of Canadian books monthly.
+Publishers Weekly reviews Canadian books.
 By Canadian books, we mean books published by publishing houses based in Canada, both independents and Canadian branches of multinationals.
 The focus will be on Canadian authors, but international authors published in Canada will also be included.
-The reviews of Canadian books will be seamlessly integrated into PW's regular review section.
+The reviews of Canadian books appear in PW's regular review section.

 One additional and important note for galleys coming to our Canadian office is that we ask publishers to please note if they have North American rights or if the book is being published in the U.S., and if so by who and when.
 We will ensure that there is no duplication with reviews assigned from our New York office and consider the timing of reviews when publication dates are not simultaneous in the U.S. and Canada.

-Email is the best way to reach Leigh Anne, firstname.lastname@example.org, but you may also send information by mail to Leigh Anne Williams, 157 Wychwood Ave. #6, Toronto, ON, M6C 2T1, or call her home office (416) 652-9255 between 9 am and 5 pm Monday to Friday.
+Email is the best way to reach Leigh Anne, firstname.lastname@example.org, but you may also send information by mail to Leigh Anne Williams, 157 Wychwood Ave. #6, Toronto, ON, M6C 2T1, or at (416) 652-9255 between 9 am and 5 pm Monday to Friday.

 Reviews from the Canadian office will be for adult fiction and non-fiction.
 Children's and YA, and religion books should continue to be sent to our U.S. editors according to the details below.